-the everywhere project
+the everywhere project brand system

 Develop a cohesive brand identity system to unify The Everywhere Project’s communication across print and digital platforms.
 The goal was to elevate the organization’s presence and improve clarity and accessibility in delivering life-saving harm reduction resources.